Features¶

 Automated Features¶

-Define rules, or constraints, about your need data that are checked during the build.
-For example, you can enforce that every requirement must be linked to a test case. # In conf.py
+Define rules about your need data that are checked during the build.
+For example, you can enforce that every requirement must be linked to a test case. # Legacy form in conf.py (avoid for new projects)

 needs_constraints = {